vishal-rathour-niit/social-share-js/README.md

 ## options {}

 ```
-root   default is document.body if you want to share element wrape into custom element. pass element id or class.
+The default root is document.body.
+If you want to share an element wrapped in a custom element, pass the element's ID or class.

 root:'#share-options'
 position:'top-right' default is top-right or you can set: top-right , top-left, bottom-right, bottom-left, center-left , center-right
 windowWidth:'window'  defalut is default, or you can set px value

 margin:16  set upper element margin, defalut is 16px